Birgit Klaubert: Provenance and early years

-Birgit Klaubert was born in Schöneck, a small town in the mountains to the east of Plauen in East Germany, and close to the country's frontier with the westernmost extent of Czechoslovakia.
+Klaubert was born in Schöneck, a small town in the mountains to the east of Plauen in East Germany, and close to the country's frontier with the westernmost extent of Czechoslovakia.
 She attended school locally in Klingenthal, where passing her school final exams ("Abitur") opened the way to university level education.
 Between 1973 and 1977 she studied and qualified for a degree as a teacher of History and German at the Karl Marx University of Leipzig (as it was known at that time).
 Between 1977 and 1980 she worked as a teacher at the secondary school ("Polytechnische Oberschule") in Altenburg.
 After that, till 1983, she worked at Altenburg's teacher training institute.

 Between 1983 and 1986 she undertook a further period of study as an "Aspirantur" in the history department at the "Clara Zetkin" teacher training college in Leipzig.
 This led to a doctorate.
 Her dissertation was entitled "The struggle of Germany's free trades unions to organise women workers between 1896 and the outbreak of the First World War" ("Das Ringen der freien Gewerkschaften Deutschlands um die Organisierung der Arbeiterinnen von 1896 bis zum Ausbruch des 1.
 Weltkrieges").
 After this she returned to teaching work at the teacher training institute in Altenburg, where she remained till 1994 when her political involvement translated into a full-time job and a seat in the Thuringian regional parliament ("Landtag").